 The 2005 referendum increase of 25 cents per \$100 in equalized assessed valuation in property taxes was split between operational needs and capital projects.
-Annually, the amount of property tax transferred to the capital projects fund is adjusted by the CPI.
-For instance, the CPI for fiscal year 2021 tax year is 2.3%, and the property tax for capital projects will increase 2.3% to \$1,429,182.
-This increase in 2020 is due to expiring TIF districts in Oak Park in which the District will be capturing all available TIF increment.
+Annually, the amount of property tax transferred to the capital projects fund is adjusted according to the increase in property tax revenue.
+For fiscal year 2023 the tax increase is 5%, so the property tax transfer for capital projects will also increase 5% to